apache/doris-website/versioned_docs/version-2.1/table-design/data-partition.md

 <version since="1.2.0">

 Range partitioning also supports batch partitioning.
-For example, you can create multiple partitions that are divided by day at a time using the `FROM ("2022-01-03") TO ("2022-01-06") INTERVAL 1 DAY`：2022-01-03 to 2022-01-06 (not including 2022-01-06), the results will be as follows:
+For example, you can create multiple partitions that are divided by day at a time using the `FROM ("2022-01-03") TO ("2022-01-06") INTERVAL 1 DAY`: 2022-01-03 to 2022-01-06 (not including 2022-01-06), the results will be as follows:

     p20220103:    [2022-01-03,  2022-01-04)
     p20220104:    [2022-01-04,  2022-01-05)